 | Minor | 3 | Discomfort or time wasted |

-In practice, 80% of incidents reported on forums concern the 4 critical errors detailed first.
+In practice, many reported on forums concern the 4 critical errors detailed first.
 Refer to the slash commands cheatsheet to keep the syntax at hand.

 Key takeaway: focus your correction efforts on critical errors first - they account for the majority of incidents.